jed1337/TheHulZeist/README.md

 * Game balance
 	* Speed, jump height, etc.
 	* Enemy things
-* Logic
-	* Enemy fires from behind if the player is within range
 * Code Quality
 	* Possible Coupling between player scripts (I feel this is the case)
 		* PlayerAttack.cs